Genez-io/deployapps-landing-page/content/posts/mastering_automation_a_step_by_step_guide_to_creating_a_ehatsspp_chatbot_with_chatgpt_4o.md

 `webhook:` This method serves as the endpoint for receiving all application requests.

-## Why do we use Genezio?
+## Why do we use DeployApps?

-{{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}} plays a crucial role in this tutorial by managing and quickly deploying a customized API that communicates with the WhatsApp API Cloud and OpenAI API.
-Genezio's platform simplifies the process of creating and maintaining scalable backends, ensuring that developers can focus on building the core features of their applications without worrying about server management.
+{{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}} plays a crucial role in this tutorial by managing and quickly deploying a customized API that communicates with the WhatsApp API Cloud and OpenAI API.
+DeployApps's platform simplifies the process of creating and maintaining scalable backends, ensuring that developers can focus on building the core features of their applications without worrying about server management.
 Its type-safe interface makes it particularly effective at connecting APIs reliably.

-By using Genezio, you benefit from a streamlined, efficient setup, enabling robust and seamless interactions between your WhatsApp bot and various services.
+By using DeployApps, you benefit from a streamlined, efficient setup, enabling robust and seamless interactions between your WhatsApp bot and various services.
 This tool is not only excellent for this specific use case but also versatile for event planning, daily reminders, and more, making it an essential addition to your development toolkit.
-To learn more about Genezio and how you can use it for your next project, check out our {{< external-link link="https://genezio.com/docs/getting-started/" >}}starter guide{{< /external-link >}}.
+To learn more about DeployApps and how you can use it for your next project, check out our {{< external-link link="https://genezio.com/docs/getting-started/" >}}starter guide{{< /external-link >}}.

 ## How the WhatsApp API Works